burlachenkok/burlachenkok.github.io/_posts/2023-11-26-Personalized-FL-With-Compression-on-TMLR-Journal.md

 ---

-The paper *"Personalized Federated Learning with Communication Compression"* was accepted by the [Transactions on Machine Learning Research (TMLR)](https://jmlr.csail.mit.edu/tmlr/index.html), paper: [https://openreview.net/forum?id=dZugyhbNFY](https://openreview.net/forum?id=dZugyhbNFY).
+The paper *"Personalized Federated Learning with Communication Compression"* was accepted by the [Transactions on Machine Learning Research (TMLR)](https://jmlr.csail.mit.edu/tmlr/index.html), link to the paper: [https://openreview.net/forum?id=dZugyhbNFY](https://openreview.net/forum?id=dZugyhbNFY).
 TMLR is a venue for the dissemination of machine learning research which emphasizes technical correctness over subjective significance.

 I was glad to work with my peers:
 * [Peter Richtárik](https://richtarik.org/) from [King Abdullah University of Science and Technology, KSA](https://cemse.kaust.edu.sa/)